sivadasetty/sivadasetty/README.md

 #### I'm a postdoc in [Ferguson lab](https://www.ferglab.com), PME @UChicago.

-🔭 I’m currently working on
+🔭 I’m currently contributing to
-  - Implementing CVs and enhanced sampling methods in [SSAGES](https://github.com/SSAGESproject/SSAGES) and [PLUMED](https://github.com/plumed/plumed2).
+  - implementation of new CVs and enhanced sampling methods in [SSAGES](https://github.com/SSAGESproject/SSAGES) and [PLUMED](https://github.com/plumed/plumed2).
-  - Exploring assembly of like charged dielectric nanoparticles.
+  - exploration of the assembly of like charged dielectric nanoparticles.
-  - 🆕 Tackling a grand challenge in water.
+  - 🆕 achieving clean water.

 🖥️ using
   - `Python` `C++` `Fortran` `MATLAB` `R`